 # yarn install

-Now, edit the server.js file with the below command:
+Now, edit the server.js file with the following command:

 # vi server.js

-Remove all the lines and add the below lines:
+Remove all the lines and add the following lines:

 const express = require('express');